apache/openwhisk-wskdeploy/docs/wskdeploy_packages.md

 The source code for the manifest and JavaScript files can be found here:
 - [manifest_package_minimal.yaml](https://github.com/apache/incubator-openwhisk-wskdeploy/blob/master/docs/examples/manifest_package_minimal.yaml)

-## Common questions

-### What if ```wskdeploy``` finds an error in my manifest?

-- The ```wskdeploy``` utility will not attempt to deploy a package if an error in the manifest is detected, but will report as much information as it can to help you locate the error in the YAML file.

-### What if ```wskdeploy``` encounters an error during deployment?

--  The ```wskdeploy``` utility will cease deploying as soon as it receives an error from the target platform and display what error information it receives to you.
-- then it will attempt to undeploy any entities that it attempted to deploy.
-  - If "interactive mode" was used to deploy, then you will be prompted to confirm you wish to undeploy.

 ---

 When ready, you can navigate to the next example _'Creating a "hello world" package'_.